LMS Stanier Mogul: Preservation

 One, 13268/(4)2968, the penultimate member of the class to be withdrawn, has been preserved.
 This locomotive was acquired from Woodham Brothers scrapyard in Barry, South Wales by the Stanier Mogul Fund in December 1973.
 It was restored on the Severn Valley Railway, first entering service in April 1991 as LMS 2968.
 It was main line certified in 1996 and was the first locomotive, together with GWR 4300 Class 7325, to work a train over the Lickey Incline in preservation.

 13268 in original as-built condition at Bewdley MPD in April 2024.

 After withdrawal for overhaul in 1998, it re-entered service in 2003 in BR lined livery as 42968, which it carried for ten years.
 Following another overhaul, it re-entered service in late 2023, being repainted in LMS Lined Black as 13268 in April 2024.
 It is notable that this is the first time that the locomotive has carried its original number in 90 years since it was renumbered to 2968.

 On two occasions, firstly between 1994 and 1998, and again between 2010 and 2012, it ran with the tender from Black 5 no. 45110, while its own Fowler-pattern one was undergoing repairs.

+In April 2025, it was announced that 13268 was to appear at The Greatest Gathering alongside a pair of the Severn Valley Railway's London Midland and Scottish Railway coaches.
+Movement of 13268 alongside fellow Severn Valley Railway resident 4930 'Hagley Hall' as well as a pair of Great Western Railway coaches from the Severn Valley Railway to Derby Litchurch Lane Works was done by rail behind a diesel locomotive.
+The move along the national network was the first time the locomotive had appeared on the mainline since the 1990s and its first with its Fowler tender in preservation.

+In August 2026, the Severn Valley Railway announced that it would return to the main line in November 2026 in partnership with Vintage Trains, with an inaugural run between Worcester and Stratford-upon-Avon.